Skip to content

 Ramaphosa’s reaction raises another question: what were the authorities doing before this media outburst?
 Far from being a simple isolated incident, the dangers of abandoned mines are a constant in the South African landscape.
 Far from being an unprecedented situation, these occurrences reflect years of neglect, where the promises of a future without suffering are crumbling in the bowels of the mines.
 Grand declarations of intent must now be translated into concrete actions.
 Only by highlighting the atrocities suffered by these miners will real awareness be initiated.

-Promise of Change or Populism?
+Promise of change or populism?

 Ramaphosa, with his committed rhetoric, is part of a political tradition where acts of the heart often end up colliding with the brutality of pragmatism.
 Are promises of security and regulation just empty words, intended to appease guilty consciences?
 As always, promising speeches are as fragile as the handful of many miners defying the dangers.
 Until the promises are converted into real regulatory acts, these workers will have to continue to navigate the tightrope of their precarious existences.